Salt Waste Processing Facility – Phase II – Aiken, SC

 Processing Radioactive Waste

 For more than 25 years, Parsons has supported the U.S. Department of Energy (DOE) at its Savannah River Site (SRS).
-The site, originally constructed in the 1950s by the Atomic Energy Commission, had produced the basic materials required to fabricate nuclear weapons for our nation’s defense programs.
+The site, originally constructed in the 1950s by the Atomic Energy Commission, produced the basic materials required to fabricate nuclear weapons for our nation’s defense programs.

 To obtain the data necessary for the design of this one-of-a-kind facility, our team developed two specific programs: